 17. Ultimately: create a life you don’t need vacation from

 “Instead of wondering when your next vacation is, maybe you ought to set up a life you don’t need to escape from.” – Seth Godin

 If the post-holiday depression is just a tiny bit as bad as mine always was: think about changing something in your life.

 Why is it that you’re longing so heavily for that kitesurf holiday?

 - Are you landlocked and maybe want to move closer to the ocean to be able to have some weekend sessions?
-Move closer to the ocean!
-There are lots of cities which are close enough for spontaneous sessions!
+Move closer to the ocean or a lake if it has good wind!
+There are lots of cities which are close enough for spontaneous sessions in Europe!